rodrigofuentes/react-jsonschema-form/docs/api-reference/themes/chakra-ui/uiSchema.md

 ## Styling

 You can use `ChakraProvider`, where you can customize the components at a theme level.\
-And, `uiSchema` allows for the use of a `"chakra"` `"ui:option"` to customize the styling of the form widgets.
+And `uiSchema` allows for the use of a `"chakra"` `"ui:option"` to customize the styling of the form widgets.

 ```json
 {